frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 <center><img src="\img\design-guide\stage1c\chain\chainDiagram.webp" style="width:70%"></center>
 <center>*Illustration of chain sprocket diameter measures.
 (Image source: <a href="https://docs.wcproducts.com/frc-build-system/belts-chain-and-gears/sprockets-and-chain">WCP</a>)*</center>

-In FRC, #25 chain is most commonly used as it is strong and relatively lightweight. #35 is sometimes used on very high torque transmissions, but it is heavy and bulky.
+In FRC, #25 chain is most commonly used as it is strong yet relatively lightweight. #35 is sometimes used on very high torque transmissions, but it is heavy and bulky.

 **Center to Center Calculation**